-For financial-aid purposes, undergraduate students are classified according to the number of units earned and the number of terms in residence at Caltech.
-Both these criteria must be satisfied for class level eligibility.
+For loan purposes, undergraduate students are classified according to the number of units earned and the number of terms of residence at Caltech.
+Both these criteria must be satisfied for classlevel eligibility.
 Students are regarded as freshmen until eligible for sophomore status, and as sophomores, juniors, or seniors if they meet the corresponding criteria set below.
 Units earned are defined as units completed with a passing grade.